-Smart Start delays the time before your hearing aid turns on after you remove the hearing aid from the charger.
+Smart Start delays the time before your hearing aid turns on after you close the battery door.
 With this function activated, you will hear a beep for each second of the delay period (either 5 or 10 seconds).

 Smart Start delays when sound comes through your hearing aid.
 It gives you time to put on the hearing aid without whistling or other issues.